tilayealemu/MelaNetCollectorPublic/README.md

+Application to collect training data for MelaNet.
+Users can listen to the audio they recorded, delete and re-record if needed.
 No personal information collected.
-Audio data used for training speech recognizer.
+MelaNet is a free and opensource project.